kanikakasharma/learning-library/developer-library/converged-db-for-developers/xml/lab7.md

 ## Introduction

 In this lab we will walk through the SQL queries containing the built-in functions for XML datatype.
-Will create database table with xml datatype, insert sample data, create REST endpoint to access that XML data.
-Will modify the code, re-build and re-deploy the code the observe the XML data type and its built-in functions.
+We will create database table with xml datatype, insert sample data and create REST endpoint to access that XML data.
+We will also modify the code, re-build and re-deploy the code the observe the XML data type and its built-in functions.
 Will learn how a line item within the XML content stored in the database can be conditionally updated.

-Estimated Lab Time: 45 Minutes
+***Note***: You may not find any values in the drop down while trying to access XML data using this tool if XML data insertion is not complete.

+*Estimated Time*: 30 Minutes

 ### **Prerequisites**